pypa/virtualenv/.github/THREAT_MODEL.md

 We would accept a fix for each of these gaps, and we track each one in a public pull request or issue once someone picks it up.

-- The `GH_RELEASE_TOKEN` personal access token stays in the `release` environment until a release built with the [GitHub App installation tokens][gh-app-tokens] from [#3301][pr-3301] succeeds.
-A maintainer then revokes the token and deletes the secret.
-- Wheels do not rebuild byte for byte across build machines, because the embedded SBOM records the build environment (operating system, kernel, architecture and interpreter build).
-A rebuilt wheel differs from the published one in the SBOM and in the `RECORD` entry that hashes it, and the sdist is the one distribution that [reproduces][ra-repro].
-  [#3311][pr-3311] drops the build environment from the SBOMs.
 - virtualenv does not tie an embedded wheel to an attestation from the pip or setuptools project; the hash table records what PyPI served on the upgrade day.